Fault-tolerant Quantum Error Correction Using a Linear Array of Emitters: Multi-emitter protocols

 The main difference between the single-emitter protocol [Section~\ref{sec:2}] and the examplary two-emitter protocol in Section~\ref{sec:two_emitters} is the presence of an additional emitter and the \textsf{CZ} gate between the emitters.
 The prescription of adding such \textsf{CZ} gates generalizes straightforwardly to the generation of arbitrary cluster states, using arbitrary number of emitters, provided a certain condition is met.
 We discuss this generalization (as well as the condition we need) below.

 Because the multi-emitter case is a simple generalization of the two-emitter case, we focus on the protocol for two emitters.
 As before, we consider a partition of a graph $G=(V,E)$ into two subgraphs $G_1=(V_1,E_1)$ and $G_2= (V_2,E_2)$, so that $V= V_1\cup V_2$.
-The edges between $V_1$ and $V_2$ are denoted as $E_{12}$.
+The edges between $V_1$ and $V_2$ are denoted as $E_{12}$. $Q_1$ and $Q_2$ serve as ancilla qubits for $G_1$ and $G_2$, respectively.

 For our protocol, we demand the following condition: each vertex in $V_1$ is connected to at most one vertex in $V_2$, and vice versa.
+We can then determine the appropriate numbering of data qubits for the construction of the corresponding cluster state.
+This condition is crucial, as the construction of the cluster state depends on interactions between $Q_1$ and the data qubits in $G_1$, between $Q_2$ and the data qubits in $G_2$, and between $Q_1$ and $Q_2$.
+A data qubit can be connected to multiple data qubits within the same subgraph because the ancilla qubit can interact directly with all qubits in its subgraph.
+However, since $Q_1$ ($Q_2$) cannot directly interact with data qubits in $G_2$ ($G_1$) and only interacts with $Q_2$ ($Q_1$), it is physically impossible for a data qubit to connect to more than one data qubit in a different subgraph.

 In analogy with our discussion on the single-emitter protocol [Eq.~\eqref{eq:G-and-G'}], let us define a subgraph $G[i_1,j_2]$ and a quasi-subgraph $G[i_1,j_2]'$ of the graph $G$ as follows:

 Here $[i_{1(2)}] = \{1_{1(2)},\cdots, i_{1(2)}\}$ is the numbered set of data qubits in $G_{1(2)}$, and $E_{12}[i_1,j_2] = \{\{k_1,l_2\} \in E_{12}:k\in [i_1],l \in [j_2]\}$ is the set of edges connecting the two subgraphs $G_1$ and $G_2$.
 The quasi-subgraph $G[i_1,j_2]'$ contains, in addition to the vertices and edges in $G[i_1,j_2]$, two vertices $Q_1$, $Q_2$ and edges $\{Q_1,i_1\},~\{Q_2,j_2\}$.